boltops-tools/terraspace-docs/_docs/plugins.md

 title: Terraspace Plugins
 ---

 Terraspace is a framework that adds conveniences to your Terraform workflow.
-For example, Terraspace automatically creates the backend storage like s3 and gcs buckets.
+For example, Terraspace automatically creates the backend storage like the s3 bucket, azure storage account, and gcs bucket.
 These implementations are cloud-specific and handled by Terraform Plugins.
 So, Terraspace Plugins is a Terraspace component that add cloud-specific functionality.

 ## Custom Plugins